cstettler/poc-thymeleaf-pattern-library/README.md

 - demonstrate unit testing of UI components
 - demonstrate integration testing of UI components via pattern library application (e.g. using Playwright)
 - use more specific root folder for UI components (to avoid collisions on class path)
+- support / demonstrate bundling and tree-shaking in consuming application
+- add versioning to component library
+- add version-based scoping for css selectors

 # Learnings